Clickbait (miniseries)

-Clickbait is a drama miniseries, created by Tony Ayres and Christian White.
-Ayres serves as showrunner, while Brad Anderson, Emma Freeman, Ben Young, and Laura Besley are directors.
+Clickbait is a drama television miniseries, created by Tony Ayres and Christian White.
+Ayres serves as showrunner, while Brad Anderson, Emma Freeman, Ben Young, and Cherie Nowlan are directors.
 It was released on Netflix on August 25, 2021.

 Overview

 Clickbait explores the dark side of social media.
-In one thread of the story, a father goes missing, only to appear in a viral video holding a sign saying that he will die if the video receives 5 million views.
+In one thread of the story, a father goes missing, only to appear in a viral video holding a sign saying that he will die if the video receives five million views.

 The series is set in Oakland, California, but was mostly filmed in Melbourne, Australia.